 reportedly lacked sweat glands in his skin, and was only able to perspire

 around his eyes — which caused him some discomfort and vision problems.

-Having spent a great deal of their lives on the sideshow platform,
+Having spent a great deal of their lives in the outdoor show business,

 Emmitt and Percilla retired to live a comfortable life together in Florida.

 Their romance ended with Emmitt's death in 1995.
 Percilla herself passed